 How often should a commercial ice machine be cleaned?

 Your commercial ice machine should be cleaned, maintained, and sanitary properly.
-Ice is referred to like food and needs to be handled like food.
+Ice is referred to as food and needs to be handled like food.
 According to Food Law 2009 Chapter 4, ice machines must be cleaned and sanitized by the manufacturer for at least 2 to 4 times per year.
 You can even clean it by yourself also.
 Now here comes the question of how many times you should clean your ice machine and which parts should be cleaned properly.
 Here are the details mentioned below about cleaning up your commercial ice machine.

-At least once in six months and twice in a year you should clean up your ice machine.
-At first, empty your machine and then start cleaning it up with safe sanitizer and scalar.
+At least once in six months and twice in a year, you should clean up your ice machine.
+At first, empty your machine and then start cleaning it up with a safe sanitizer and scalar.
 Ensuring antimicrobial protection in your process of cleaning will help to keep your ice machine clean and fresh for the next six months.
 You can also call up the manufacturer for a yearly check-up of your commercial ice machine.

 - Replace water filter twice a year

 A new water filter that is clean and purified helps to produce the purest ice for you.
 You must try to replace your water filter every six months to get the best ice that tastes fresh too.

 Try to make time once a week for wiping down your ice machine, cleaning up dirt.
 You must check your pipelines, drains etc. to make sure that your ice machine is working properly.

 Can mold grow in ice machines?